 Sometimes 'significant harm' refers to harm caused by one child to another (which may be a single event or a range of ill treatment), which is generally referred to as 'peer on peer abuse'.

-They continue to develop their knowledge and skills in sharing information with other professionals to assist with early identification and use of assessment such as through the Early Help Framework.
+They continue to develop their knowledge and skills in sharing information with other practitioners to assist with early identification and use of the local early help assessment.

 Early help means providing support as soon as a problem emerges at any point in a child's life, it can prevent further problems arising.
 The provision of early help services should form part of a continuum of support to respond to the different levels of need of individual children and families.

 Effective early help relies upon local agencies working together to:

 - Identify children and families who would benefit from early help;

 - Undertake an assessment of the need for early help; and